etymologist/pushover/boot/README.md

 #### Requirements

 You'll need to register your application and sign up for a [Pushover API key](https://pushover.net/api) (no charge).
+The 'token' and 'user' fields should be populated with the values you get from Pushover when signing up.

 #### Usage